 Long Beach Divorce Attorneys

-Angela McGill and her associate, Maria Vittoria appear in family law matters the following courts; Long Beach, Torrance, Bellflower, Compton, Los Angeles, Whittier, and Orange.
-As in all life-changing events, divorce affects finances, living conditions, household routines and relationships.
+Angela McGill and her associate, Maria Vittoria appear in family law matters in the following courts; Long Beach, Torrance, Bellflower, Compton, Los Angeles, Whittier, and Orange.
+As in all life-changing events, divorce affects finances, living conditions, household routines, and relationships.
 During such stressful times it is important to have a divorce attorney you feel comfortable with and trust, one you are confident will provide the support and assistance you need.
-Long Beach divorce attorney Angela McGill and her associate Maria Vittoria invite you to get your questions answered and your concerns addressed in their initial half hour consultation.
+Long Beach divorce attorney Angela McGill and her associate Maria Vittoria invite you to get your questions answered and your concerns addressed in their initial half-hour consultation.

-In the Judgment of Dissolution of marriage court orders are made as to division of property, child custody and visitation, child support, spousal support and attorney’s fees.
+In the Judgement of Dissolution of marriage court orders are made as to division of property, child custody and visitation, child support, spousal support, and attorney’s fees.